WJMN (FM): WJMN (1993–present)

 WJMN's voiceover artist was, at first, Brian James.
 From the late 1990s until 2019, the station's voiceover artist was Eric Edwards; he has since been replaced by Lucas Nugent.
 "Jam'n" morning drive, for the first two years, was hosted by John "J.R."
 Edwards.
-In February 1995, Baltazar, former night show host at WQHT in New York, took over mornings.
+In February 1995, Baltazar, former night show host at WQHT in New York City, took over mornings.
 Two months later, Pebbles, formerly of WILD, became morning co-host.
 The duo were very popular among Boston listeners, particularly with younger audiences.
 Baltazar left the show on October 26, 2001, giving way to the "Ramiro and Pebbles Morning Show" when afternoon host Ramiro Torres moved to mornings.
 Pebbles was unexpectedly let go from the station in December 2012, with mornings then hosted by Torres, Santi "Krazy Kulo" DeOleo and Ashlee Feldman, under the name "The Ramiro's House Morning Show".
 Torres and DeOleo were let go in July 2015 due to their contracts not being renewed.
 Frankie Vinci, formerly of station KHTS in San Diego (and also a native of the nearby suburb of Framingham), would join the morning show alongside Feldman, with the show now titled "The Jam'n Morning Show w/ Frankie & Ashlee."
 On May 12, 2016, WJMN replaced Vinci and Feldman with the syndicated Breakfast Club from sister WWPR-FM in New York.
 On March 25, 2019, Feldman and DeOleo would return to mornings, and would be joined by longtime station mixer DJ Pup Dawg and DJ 4eign.

 WJMN also has an HD2 sub-channel that serves as a local affiliate of the Black Information Network, which is an all-news service specifically geared toward African-American listeners.
 It previously broadcast a soft adult contemporary format known as The Breeze from November 2018 to June 30, 2020.
 It also previously broadcast old-school hip hop music from January 27, 2006, to March 1, 2013, and offered a simulcast of sister station WXKS from then until November 2018.

 For a time, Boston was the largest market without an urban-formatted radio station; heritage R&B AM daytimer WILD, which served the area's African-American community since 1967, began airing China Radio International programming in June 2011, and its one-time hip hop sister station WBOT (which later became urban AC WILD-FM), which gave the market its first full-time urban outlet on the FM band in 1999 despite having a weak signal, has been defunct since the summer of 2006, when Radio One (which owned both stations) sold it to Entercom and flipped it to a simulcast of WAAF as WKAF.
 However, in February 2016, AM station WZBR flipped from a simulcast of WSRO to urban (they have since changed formats).
 In January 2017, WKAF flipped back to urban AC, returning that format to the Boston market for the first time since WILD-FM flipped over ten years prior, and 11 months later, became a sister station to WJMN.

-WJMN is unrelated to WJMN-TV, a MyNetworkTV affiliate in Escanaba, Michigan.